the-bitcoin-token/slate/source/includes/_bitcoin-wallet.md

 const randomWallet = new BitcoinWallet()
 ```

-To create a new `BitcoinWallet` with a random mnemonic call the constructor.
+Generates a new `BitcoinWallet` with a random mnemonic call the constructor.

 <!-- A <code>BitcoinWallet</code> object stores a <a href="https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki">BIP32</a> extended private key.
 This key can be used to generate a private public key pair and a Bitcoin Cash address.
 Users can send Bitcoin Cash to the address to fund the wallet.
 The wallet object can compute the balance of the address as well as send bitcoin from it.